mpreus/greetings/README.md

 # greetings
 Greeting the user according to the time of the day - making use of getting time ( Date() object ).
 Just JavaScript exercise.
 Corresponding pictures and style mark various time of the day.
+Since I live in Poland, Central Europe time is a reference here.
 Pictures used in the project are designe by Freepik.com:
 <!--
 <a href="https://www.freepik.com/free-photos-vectors/background">Background vector created by freepik - www.freepik.com</a>